Atlantis-Ecosystem-Model/atlantistools/cran-comments.md

 * Windows Server 2012 R2 x64 build 9600 (on AppVeyor), R Under development

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.
+There was 1 NOTE.

+Maintainer: 'Alexander Keth <alexander.keth@uni-hamburg.de>'

+This is my second submission as a maintainer.

 ## Downstream dependencies
 There are no downstream dependencies.